Methods To Incentivize Social Media Influencers To Promote Your Products

 Diving deeper into the law of reciprocity; In his bestselling book, Influence: The Psychology Of Persuasion, author and Professor Emeritus of Psychology and Marketing at Arizona State University, Dr. Robert Cialdini stated, “If people feel they owe you a favor, they’re more likely to comply whether they like you or not.
 They’ll feel an obligation to repay you.”

 So, whatever your product or service is, reach out to influencers and offer it to them for free.
-If they ask you if there’s anything that they can do for you in return (and they likely will), simply ask them if they could wear, mention, feature, or share information about your product on their social media accounts.
+If they ask you if there’s anything that they can do for you in return (and they likely will), simply ask them if they could wear, mention, feature, or share information about on of your your products on their social media accounts.

 Wear their shoes

-Regardless of how big an influencer is on social media, everyone has something that you may be able to provide for them that could help make their lives better.
-Kane went on to state, “Even if someone seems way above your level of influence, you probably still have something useful to offer.
+Regardless of how big an influencer is on social media, everyone has something that you may be able to provide that could help make their lives better.
+As Kane said, “Even if someone seems way above your level of influence, you probably still have something useful to offer.
 Think about what makes you unique.”

 If you’ve noticed, the bulk of this article has been about philosophy and psychology.
 That’s because as marketers, our job is to analyze human behaviors and test our theories in hopes of achieving a desired action from other human beings.
 And psychology is a great way of understanding what makes people tick.

-So, with that being said – another one of the things that make people tick is having affinity towards people that are like them.
-The reason for that is because psychologically, we assume that people that are similar to us – are more likely to like us.
+So, with that being said—another one of the things that makes people tick is having affinity towards people that are like them.
+The reason for that is because psychologically, we assume that people that are similar to us—are more likely to like us.
 And since man is a social animal, man yearns to be liked.

-The way you can utilize psychology in your brand’s favor is by simply reaching out to influencers that you identify as having a similar personality or a commonality of interest as yourself – and then spark and partake in conversations with them around that interest.
+The way you can utilize psychology in your brand’s favor is by simply reaching out to influencers that you identify as having a similar personality or a commonality of interest as yourself, and sparking and partaking in conversations with them around that interest.

 Think about it, have you ever gone to a sporting event where your team won a close game?
 You probably high-fived and hugged every stranger in your vicinity as long as they were wearing your team’s colors.
 That’s because sports brings people together through tribalism.
 And tribalism is a part of being in the herd.